 Learn more about the Film & Media Studies Minor.

 Questions?
-Contact Dr. Alison Whitney
+Contact Dr. Allison Whitney

 Linguistics is a scientific study of human language, its development, and use.
 The Interdisciplinary Minor in Linguistics provides a well-rounded training in linguistics by allowing students to take courses drawn from various departments across the campus: the Departments of Classics, Modern Languages, & Literatures (CMLL); English; Philosophy; Psychology; and Sociology, Anthropology, & Social Work (SASW) in the Colleges of Arts and Sciences; the Department of Communication Studies in the College of Media & Communication; and the Department of Human Development & Family Studies (HDFS) in the College of Human Sciences.